josp70/user-auth-jsonrpc/doc/api/02-register.md

 ## Response

-In case of success an email is sent to the user with a confirmation url and a 'SUCCESS' JSON-RPC is returned.
+In case of success an email is sent to the user with a confirmation url and a JSON-RPC result is returned.
 The result contains the email of the user registered.

-### Success

-The result field of the success response

-#### Example

 ```json
 {